muratk5n/thirdwave/en/index.md

 ---

 It will all be fine.
+NATO is just great.

 Reuters: "Finland joins NATO in historic shift"